 BACKGROUND

-To screen for possible pathogenic loci in a patient with Gitelman syndrome (GS) by high-throughput exome sequencing and to explore the relationship between genotype and phenotype.
+To screen for possible pathogenic loci in a patient with Gitelman syndrome by high-throughput exome sequencing and to explore the relationship between genotype and phenotype.

 CASE SUMMARY

 The clinical data of the patient were collected.
 Peripheral blood samples were obtained to isolate white blood cells and extract genomic DNA.
 High-throughput whole exome sequencing for candidate pathogenic genes in the proband was completed by the Huada Gene Technology Co.
 Ltd (Shenzhen, China).
-Sequencing showed a novel heterozygous missense mutation (a G to A transition at nucleotide 2582) in exon 22 of SLC12A3 gene, which resulted in a substitution of histidine for arginine at position 816 of the LRP1B protein and caused occurrence of disease.
+Sequencing showed a novel heterozygous missense mutation (a G to A transition at nucleotide 2582) in exon 22 of the SLC12A3 gene, which resulted in a substitution of histidine for arginine at position 816 of the LRP1B protein and caused the occurrence of disease.

 CONCLUSION